Noël Goodwin: Life and career

 Trevor Noël Goodwin was born on 25 December 1927 in Fowey, Cornwall, England, UK.

-Born to a seafaring family, Goodwin was sent to the Royal Merchant Navy School (now the Bearwood House) in Wokingham, following the death of his father.
+Born to a seafaring family, Goodwin was sent to the Royal Merchant Navy School (now the Bearwood House) in Wokingham, following his father's death.
 He earned a Bachelor of Arts at the University of London.

 In 1952, Goodwin received two posts in arts criticism: he was the assistant music critic of the News Chronicle until 1954 and Music Critic for Truth until 1956.
-From 1954 to 1955 Goodwin was also a critic for The Manchester Guardian.
+From 1954 to 1955, Goodwin was also a critic for The Manchester Guardian.
 In 1956, Goodwin became chief music critic and chief dance critic for the Daily Express; he stayed there for 22 years, leaving the post in 1978.
 From then to 1998, Goodwin reviewed performances for The Times.
 Other publications Goodwin wrote for include: the New York Herald-Tribune (London dance critic), the Musical Courier, Opera News, Dancing Times, Dance and Dancers (music editor in 1964, associate editor in 1972), Music and Musicians (executive editor from 1963 to 1971).

 The Times described Goodwin as having a "rare ability to write about music and dance with equal distinction".
 Reflecting on his role as a music critic, Goodwin said:

 As an author, Goodwin co-wrote the London Symphony: Portrait of an Orchestra (1954) with Hubert J. Foss, and cowrote with Geraint Evans the latter's memoirs, A Knight at the Opera (1984).
 As sole author Goodwin wrote a history of the Scottish Ballet's first ten years, and wrote the libretto for Peter Darrell's ballet Mary Queen of Scots.
 Goodwin also wrote many articles for The New Grove Dictionary of Music and Musicians and contributed an article on Theatre music for the Encyclopædia Britannica.

-Goodwin was a member of the Gulbenkian Foundation's Dance Advisory Panel from 1972–1976, helping found the International Course for Professional Choreographers and Composers.
+Goodwin was a member of the Gulbenkian Foundation's Dance Advisory Panel from 1972 to 1976, helping found the International Course for Professional Choreographers and Composers.
 Goodwin died on 27 March 2013.